wichersn/visualize-nn-imagination/README.md

 # Train local
      python3 -m train.train --job_dir something

+The models and flagfile are saved after regular training and before adversarial training.

 # Tensorboard
 Replace these paths with the ones you want to see